stablekernel/aqueduct/source/docs/http/resource_controller.md

 ### Request and Response Bodies

-An `ResourceController` can limit the content type of HTTP request bodies it accepts.
-By default, an `ResourceController` will accept only `application/json` request bodies for its `POST` and `PUT` methods.
+A `ResourceController` can limit the content type of HTTP request bodies it accepts.
+By default, a `ResourceController` will accept only `application/json` request bodies for its `POST` and `PUT` methods.
 This can be modified by setting the `acceptedContentTypes` property in the constructor.

 ```dart
 class UserController extends ResourceController {